 Anger, just like in most other cases, will do you no good while figuring out how to deal with stonewalling abuse.
 When you’re dealing with a narcissistic partner, it’s possible they might use emotional stonewalling abuse to establish control and guilt-trip you into accepting all the blame.

 By reacting calmly and not giving a narcissist what they want, you’ll be forcing them to reconsider their abusive tactics.
-A conversation usually starts the way it begins, going in all guns blazing will probably result in no survivors at the end.
+Try to have a normal conversation with your partner.
+Going in all guns blazing will probably result in no survivors at the end.

 6. Don’t apologize to get it over with

-We’ve all been in a situation where we realize that apologizing, even if it’s not your fault, is a lot easier than going through the ordeal of having a huge fight with your partner that doesn’t seem like it’s getting fixed anytime soon.
+We’ve all been in a situation where we realize that apologizing, even if it’s not our fault, is a lot easier than going through the ordeal of having a huge fight with our partner that doesn’t seem like it’s getting fixed anytime soon.

 The problem with giving in and “getting it over with” is that you enable your partner to opt for abusive techniques like emotional abuse stonewalling to get what they want out of you.
-When a partner gets used to manipulation tactics like stonewalling to get what they want, eventually, they might not even realize the amount of damage they’re causing.
+When a partner gets used to manipulation tactics like stonewalling to get their way in a relationship, they might not even realize the amount of damage they’re causing to their partner.

 7. Seek professional help